 While the sun was low in the morning we carried a load to the car, up from our path to the road.
-We had already shopped for boat provisions on Monday and Tuesday.
-Also I had installed a new flux gate compass, bypassing the old one in the hopes that it was the source of the autopilot problem.
+I had already shopped for boat provisions on Monday and Tuesday.
+Also I had installed a new flux gate compass, bypassing the old one in the hope that it was the source of the autopilot problem.

 Around 6 PM I met Dr. Eleni Skouta at the marina café and we were soon joined by her husband Dr. Stamatis Skoutas.
 The Skoutas are neighbors from Kalami and Stamatis is a fellow sailor.
 Eleni thinks that she and her environmental organization may be of help with the sewage pollution problem.
 I promised to write her a brief description of the problem and its history and e-mail it to her along with some photographs.

 I woke up around 5 AM, not having slept very well.
-I had a cup of coffee and prepared for departure: I collected the water hose and the shore power cord, replaced the heavy lines with springs at the bow with a temporary doubled line, took in and secured the passarella, etc.
+I had a cup of coffee and prepared for departure: I collected the water hose and the shore power cord, replaced the heavy lines with springs at the bow with temporary doubled lines, took them in and secured the passarella, etc.

 I cast off at 0606.
 As soon as we cleared the marina I calibrated the newly installed flux gate compass.
 This is done by making several 360° turns at a speed under 2 knots.
 It had a large deviation of 50°.
 But, after this the autopilot still exhibited its erratic behavior by causing large swings on the course.
 I adjusted its gain to a lower response which somewhat lessened the problem.

-Finally we arrived at Salangonas (Σαλάγονας), Chios (Χίος) [38° 13.3' N 25° 54.8' E] at 1915 after 81.2 sea miles but 70.5 actual.
+Finally we arrived in Salangonas (Σαλάγονας), Chios (Χίος) [38° 13.3' N 25° 54.8' E] at 1915 after 81.2 sea miles but 70.5 actual.
 It was calm inside the cove where there was another sailboat with the British flag.
 I dropped the anchor in 4.5 m depth on a patch of sand and let out 35 m of chain.
 I then lowered the dinghy from the davits.
 This freed the swimming ladder and I was then able to snorkel and check the anchor.
 It was nicely dug in the sand.
 After that I had a hot shower and an ouzo.
 I was too tired to start any elaborate cooking.
-I just boiled some pasta and served it with some fresh tomato sauce which I had brought from Kalami wine.
+I just boiled some pasta and served it with some fresh tomato sauce which I had brought from Samos and ate it while sipping some Kalami wine.

 By 10 PM I was on the front cabin berth.
 It was nice and cool with neither lights nor mosquitoes.
 I slept like a log.